tmourao/hacker-news/README.md

 Add authentication using an API_KEY
-Add output cache mechanism if the data we are reading don't have real time changes Add a HttpClient helper to execute external APIs requests Have request URI details like API_Version in appsettings instead of hardcoded (e.g. /v0/) - If it's needed
+Add output cache mechanism if the data we are reading don't have real time changes Add a HttpClient helper to execute external APIs requests Have request URI details like API_Version in appsettings instead of hardcoded (e.g. /v0/)

+Note: Depending on context or complexity some of the above points may not be needed